ppy/osu-wiki/wiki/Mapping_Techniques/Formations/en.md

 Nominator(s): [Jarby](https://osu.ppy.sh/u/25615)

-ztrot spacing uses consistant beats placed in a circle-like shape.
+ztrot spacing uses consistent beats placed in a circle-like shape.
 The distance between each note increases, then decreases.
 The following hit circles will always be on opposite sides of the "circle".